fourscoreandmore/fourscoreandmore.org/scores-of-scores/notes-for-transcribers.md

 - **Terms:** Copy the source except where there is a now-more-standard equivalent.
 E.g., use `diminuendo` in place of `decrescendo`.
 - **Abbreviations:** only `cresc.`, `dim.` and `rit.`, please spell anything else out in full and/or adapt to one of these.
 - Some older sources break these instructions into separate syllables over multiple measures or even multiple systems.
 For example: `cre - - - scen - - - do`.
 Do not attempt to copy this.
 Instead use a wide-dashed line (`Line Thickness = 0.12sp`, `Dash Line Length = 5`, and `Dash Gap Width = 20`), with standard `Begin text` - and with `Continue text` in parentheses at the start of each system e.g., _(dim.)_.
+- Unfortunately, there's not yet a `ritardando` option that affects playback.
+Use a `System text` entry (box at the bottom in the Inspector) and manual dashed line.
+We'll fix this when MuseScore does - i.e., in a future version of MuseScore.

 ## Ties